USRGHub/2020_AI_Grand_Challenge/README.md

 # 2020_AI_Grand_Challenge

 This is open source code for 2020 AI Grand Challenge Track4.
-2020 AIGC Map is available

-You can download the code and execute the launch file.
+2020 AIGC Map is available (You can download the code and execute the launch file)

 roslaunch simulation_gazebo map.launch